-EPA delays new ozone pollution standards until after 2024 election
+Environmental Protection Agency delays new ozone pollution standards until after the 2024 election

 Raul Garcia, vice president of policy and legislation for Earthjustice, called the delay “shameful” and unjustified.
 “The science tells us we are long overdue,” Garcia said.

 Democratic lawmakers also were disappointed.
-“Inaction threatens public health and puts those with underlying conditions such as asthma or lung disease, at an elevated risk,” said Rhode Island Sen. Sheldon Whitehouse.
+“Inaction threatens public health and puts those with underlying conditions such as asthma or lung disease at an elevated risk,” said Rhode Island Sen. Sheldon Whitehouse.
 He and 51 other Democrats had urged swift action on a new rule.

 “Unfortunately we’ve seen the process for updating the ozone standards repeatedly swept up in political games that risk lives,” the lawmakers said in an Aug.
-7 letter to EPA.
+7 letter to the EPA.

-Conor Bernstein, a spokesman for the National Mining Association, applauded EPA’s decision “not to race ahead with an unnecessary revision of the ozone standards,” which have not been changed since 2015.
-The current standard was reaffirmed in December 2020 under then-President Donald Trump.
+Conor Bernstein, a spokesman for the National Mining Association, applauded the EPA’s decision “not to race ahead with an unnecessary revision of the ozone standards,” which have not been changed since 2015.
+The current standard was reaffirmed in December 2020 under then-President Donald Trump, a Republican.

 Bernstein, whose members produce coal and other fossil fuels, urged officials to reconsider other regulations that he said target coal-fired power plants and endanger reliability of the electric grid.
 “It’s clear — and deeply alarming — that EPA (does not) understand the cumulative impact its rules will have on the grid and the nation’s severely stressed power supply,” he said.